 This course will enable you to study a wide range of skills, all of which will help you on your chosen career pathway, moving into employment or further training.
 You will get the opportunity to gain a nationally recognised vocational qualification linked to your chosen career.
 Also, this course will help you to improve your maths, English and ICT, plus develop the personal and social skills which employers look for.
 You will be given support and guidance throughout your learning journey and your progress will be reviewed with you regularly.
-PEO 1 Compulsory Units:

-- Working safely in an engineering environment
+- Working in engineering

 If English is not your first language, you may need an assessment before enrolling on this course.
 To discuss further, please contact the ESOL department on 0151 551 7144.

 To learn effectively on your course you will need to use certain items of equipment and undertake particular activities as part of your studies.
 To further enhance your learning experience the following will be required: Personal Protective Equipment - £60 Educational Visits - £50 If you need support with these costs, don't worry, click on the link below and complete a bursary application form. https://www.wmc.ac.uk/student-support/financial-support/bursaries-loans Equipment purchased will be yours to keep and you will be able to use them for practice at home and in your future career.
 N.B. prices correct as of 23/06/2021

 Students are assessed through portfolio of work both practical and theoretical.

 Students need the maturity, independence and motivation to attend college regularly and on time, participate to the best of their ability and behave in a responsible manner.

 The course has a large element of workshop activity.

 Are you aged 16-18?